dtao/deft/README.md

 This file declares one dependency: [Lo-Dash](https://github.com/lodash/lodash).
 It instructs deft to fetch from **version 2.3.0** (must be a valid git tag) the file **lodash.js**---which is specified as a path relative to the root of the repository---and save it to the "lib" directory.
 (If you don't specify the "destination" property, deft will create a "deft" directory and save everything there.)

 Every dependency is declared as an array.
+(I know it's weird, but it's *concise*!
+Also, I think it's pretty readable.)
 The first element identifies a *location*---in this example, a GitHub repository---and the last element identifies the file(s) to download.
 The middle tag element is optional; if absent, deft will default to fetching from the master branch (for git repos).

 Now suppose you want to download multiple files from the same project.
 You can also specify an array of files: